ImadDabbura/tiny-pytorch/README.md

     - The only way to understand how things really work is to build it from scratch.
 - Understand how operations are carried on both CPU and GPU so I can optimize my customized models/layers to run more efficiently.

+## Road Map

+To make things simple, we will follow top-down approach.
+In other words, we will first build `Tensor` and all its machinery such as `Operations`, *automatic differentiation*, etc..
+During this phase, we will be using `numpy` as our backend.
+Once we're done with basic building blocks of our `Tensor`, we will move on to build `NDArray` and different backends that can be used to do the computation.

+- **Phase I**:
+    - [ ] `Tensor`: A multi-dimensional array that includes elements of the same type.
+It is the main component in our automatic differentiation because it will include: operation that created it, input data used in the operation, the output data, etc. In the case it was a leaf or deteched `Tensor`, everything will be `None`.
+    - [ ] `Op`: Operations on `Tensor`s.
+Each operation should implement forward
+      and backward pass and returns a new `Tensor`.
+    - [ ] `Automatic Differentiation`: The method we will be using to build the automatic differentiation framework is called **Reverse Mode Automatic Differentiation (AD)**.
+It is much more efficient that the alternative **Forward Mode Automatic Differentiation (AD)**.
+    - [ ] `init`: Functions to initialize neural network parameters.
+    - [ ] `nn`: Basic building blocks of neural network graph such as `Linear`, `Conv2d`, `BatchNorm`, etc.
+    - [ ] `optimizer`: Implementation of various optimizations algorithms such as `SGD` and `Adam`.
+    - [ ] `data`: Classes to load various types of data; mainly `Dataset` and `DataLoader`.
+- **Phase II**:
+    - [ ] `NDArray`: A generic class that supports multiple backends and provide us with *strided** array.
+All the underlying arrays are flat arrays stored in row-major order, but `NDArray` will help us represent any multi-dimensional arrays using *offset, strides, shape*.
+    - [ ] Numpy backend (default backend)
+    - [ ] CPU backend
+    - [ ] Cuda backend
+    - TBD

 ## License
 Tiny-PyTorch has Apache License, as found in the [LICENCE](LICENSE) file.